Catalin-Ripanu/HW3_SO2/README.md

       - `cat /proc/ioports | grep serial` will detect the presence of the default driver on the regions where COM1 and COM2 are defined

-        - in order to deactivate it, the kernel must be recompiled, either by setting the serial driver as the module, or by deactivating it completely (this modification is already made on the virtual machine)
+        - in order to deactivate it, the kernel must be recompiled, either by setting the serial driver as the module, or by deactivating it completely.

-            - Device Drivers -> Character devices -> Serial driver -> 8250/16550 and compatible serial support.